Author: Sandra Whitney

 On January 6, 1662, Mary Barnes was taken from her home in Farmington CT, more than likely by John Andrews, the local constable/sheriff, and taken to Hartford where she was indicted for witchcraft.
 She was approximately 32 years old at that time and had four children.
 There is not a lot written down about Mary Barnes in the historical records.
 Who was Mary Barnes?
 How did this Farmington goodwife became involved in the witch-hunt that was going on in Hartford in 1662?

-Mary Barnes was born circa 1631 in either England or Hartford, Connecticut.
+Mary Barnes was born circa 1631 in England.
 She married Thomas Barnes in 1648.
 There are no records of their marriage listed in the records.
 They moved from Hartford to become two of the original settlers of Farmington, CT.
 They had four children: Sarah, born circa 1649; Benjamin, born 1653; Joseph, born 1655; and Hannah, born 1657.
 Hannah died a few months after her mother was hanged.

 Farmington at that time was a model Puritan town dominated by the Congregational church.
 Thomas Barnes was a member of the church and two of his children were baptized in the church.
 Mary Barnes was not a member of the church.
 Members of the town, whether or not they were church members, were expected to obey all of the strict moral and legal codes of the time.
 Farmington was a small community of a few hundred residents, almost all of whom lived within a 3-square-mile area surrounding the village center.
 There was much scrutiny of the colonists’ activities by their neighbors and not much chance of keeping anything secret.
 There is much to speculate on Mary’s relationships with her neighbors.